We inherit our parents’ genes, but what about epigenetics?

 Specific examples of the effect of the environment on epigenetic regulation have been described in numerous animal and plant species.

 In reptiles, temperature is a major determinant of sex, through the establishment of specific epigenetic marks (histone methylation).
-In insects, many phenotypic traits are linked to dietary regimens that lead to epigenetic variations, for example, the distinction between the queen and worker bees or the distinction between worker castes in certain ants (via DNA methylation and histone acetylation, respectively).
+In insects, many phenotypic traits are linked to dietary regimens that lead to epigenetic variations, such as the distinction between the queen and worker bees or the distinction between worker castes in certain ants (via DNA methylation and histone acetylation, respectively).

 Studies using model organisms are therefore necessary to investigate the influence of epigenetic modifications on the transmission of genetic information.
-Examples of the transmission of epigenetic states across generations are currently well documented in the nematode C. elegans and in plants, organisms in which there is less reprogramming of the epigenetic state during fertilization.
-Our team works with the model organism Drosophila melanogaster, or the fruit fly.
-Following disruptions in the 3D organization of chromosomes, we have been able to demonstrate cases of the inheritance of epigenetic modifications on a gene responsible for eye color across many generations.
+Examples of the transmission of epigenetic states across generations are currently well documented in the nematode C. elegans and in plants—organisms in which there is less reprogramming of the epigenetic state during fertilization.
+Our team is working with the model organism Drosophila melanogaster, or the fruit fly.
+Following disruptions in the 3D organization of chromosomes, we have been able to demonstrate cases of the inheritance of epigenetic modifications on a gene responsible for eye color over many generations.

-In mouse models, studies have also shown that the insertion of genetic elements can induce epigenetic changes, particularly DNA methylation.
-These changes lead to the repression of a gene responsible for coat color or of important metabolic genes which, when deleted, cause obesity or hypercholesterolemia, and do so in a manner that is heritable across several generations.
+In the mouse model, studies have also shown that the insertion of genetic elements can induce epigenetic changes, particularly DNA methylation.
+These modifications lead to the repression of a gene responsible for coat color or of important metabolic genes which, when silenced, cause obesity or hypercholesterolemia—effects that are heritable across several generations.

 In these examples of transgenerational inheritance, the initial signal that triggers an epigenetic change involves the modification of a short DNA sequence.
-Even if this sequence returns to normal, the change persists.
-Although likely rare and possibly influenced by genetic background, these phenomena may occur in nature.
+Even if this sequence is restored to its normal state, the change persists.
+Although these phenomena are likely rare and may be influenced by genetic background, they could occur in nature.
 Further research will be needed to understand whether other epigenetic mechanisms could be inherited.

 Frédéric Bantignies, Director of Research , University of Montpellier and Giacomo Cavalli, CNRS Research Director, University of Montpellier